Alleviative Objects: Solidarity & Conflict in the Art World of Port-au-Prince

 May 5, 2021 17:00 CET

-As part of his workshop Epistemic Injustice that takes place at the IZK in May, Dr. David Frohnapfel will present his research in a public lecture hosted by Annenstrasse 53, and Das Gesellschaftliche Ding in collaboration with IZK - Institute for Contemporary Art.
+As part of his workshop Epistemic Injustice that took place at the IZK in May 2021, Dr. David Frohnapfel presented his research in a public lecture hosted by Annenstrasse 53, and Das Gesellschaftliche Ding in collaboration with IZK - Institute for Contemporary Art.

 The lecture discusses the ongoing epistemic marginalization of Haitian artists and curators as legitimate knowledge producers in the transnational field of contemporary art.
 It presents several case studies on how Progressive Racism in the discourse on Haitian art recenters Whiteness by performing benign, innocent, and heroic identifications with the artist group Atis Rezistans.
 How does contemporary art produced in Port-au-Prince relate to the production of white progressive identities?